karmi/retire/README.markdown

 ```ruby
     puts article.load(:include => 'comments').comments.size
 ```

 You can see that _Tire_ stays as far from the database as possible.
 That's because it believes you have most of the data you want to display stored in _ElasticSearch_.
-When you need to load the records from the database itself, for whatever reason, you can do it with the `:load` option:
+When you need to eagerly load the records from the database itself, for whatever reason, you can do it with the `:load` option when searching:

 ```ruby
     # Will call `Article.search [1, 2, 3]`